The News Tribune

-The News Tribune is an American daily newspaper based in Tacoma, Washington.
+The News Tribune is an American newspaper based in Tacoma, Washington.
 It is the second-largest daily newspaper in the state of Washington with a weekday circulation of 30,945 in 2020.
 With origins dating back to 1883, the newspaper was established under its current form in 1918.
 Locally owned for 73 years by the Baker family, the newspaper was purchased by McClatchy in 1986.